STAFF

 Carlos A. Gutiérrez, Co-founder and Executive Director

 Carlos A. Gutiérrez is a film/video programmer, cultural promoter and arts consultant based in New York City.
 As a guest curator, he has presented several film/video series at different cultural institutions, including the Museum of Modern Art, the Solomon R. Guggenheim Museum, Film at Lincoln Center, and BAMcinématek.
 Along with Mahen Bonetti, he curated the 53rd edition of the Robert Flaherty Film Seminar.
-He serves in the board of directors of Film Forum, is a contributing editor to BOMB Magazine, and has served as a member of the jury and the selection committees for various international film festivals including Morelia, Seattle, Margaret Mead, SANFIC, and DocsDF, among others.
+He serves in the board of directors of Film Forum, is a contributing editor to BOMB Magazine, and has served as a member of the jury and the selection committees for various international film festivals including IDFA, Tribeca, Morelia, Seattle, New Orleans Margaret Mead, SANFIC, and DocsMX, among others.
 He has served as both expert nominator and panelist for the Rockefeller Fellowship Program for Mexican Film & Media Arts and for The Rolex Mentor and Protégé Arts Initiative, as well as a screening panelist for the Oscars' Academy Awards for film students.
 He holds MA in Cinema Studies from New York University and a BA in Communications from Universidad Iberoamericana (Mexico City).

 Mary Jane Marcasiano, Director of Development and Special Projects